naver/scavenger/README.md

 * Collector, API
     * https://github.com/naver/scavenger/releases
-* Agent
+* Agent for Java
     * Download the latest version from https://repo1.maven.org/maven2/com/navercorp/scavenger/scavenger-agent-java/{VERSION}/scavenger-agent-java-{VERSION}.jar
         * You can find out what latest VERSION is in [maven central](https://search.maven.org/search?q=g:com.navercorp.scavenger%20AND%20a:scavenger-agent-java)
-> old agent java (support java 1.7)
+* Old agent for Java (support java 1.7 but not maintained any more)
-> * Download the latest version from https://repo1.maven.org/maven2/com/navercorp/scavenger/scavenger-old-agent-java/{VERSION}/scavenger-old-agent-java-{VERSION}.jar
+    * Download the latest version from https://repo1.maven.org/maven2/com/navercorp/scavenger/scavenger-old-agent-java/{VERSION}/scavenger-old-agent-java-{VERSION}.jar
->   *  You can find out what latest VERSION is in [maven central](https://search.maven.org/search?q=g:com.navercorp.scavenger%20AND%20a:scavenger-old-agent-java)
+      *  You can find out what latest VERSION is in [maven central](https://search.maven.org/search?q=g:com.navercorp.scavenger%20AND%20a:scavenger-old-agent-java)

 # Documentation